 Customized denim battle jackets are worn by heavy metal fans to show their devotion to the music and subcultures of metal.
 Unique study outlines the significance of battle jackets in metal scenes and makes connections to wider historic and contemporary culture.
 Original paintings of jackets and photographic portraits of the wearers.
 80 col. illus.

-Since the 1970s, customized denim “battle jackets” have been worn by heavy metal fans to signify their devotion to the music and subcultures of metal.
-Embellished with patches, badges, and studs, these jackets are works of art that communicate the values of metal to the world at large.
+Since the 1970s, customized denim 'battle jackets' have been worn by heavy metal fans to signify their devotion to the music and subcultures of metal.
+Embellished by the wearers with patches, badges and studs, these jackets are works of art that communicate the values of metal to the world at large.
 This book features a series of detailed paintings that visually document examples of jackets alongside photographic portraits of the fans that wear them.

 Tom Cardwell is an artist and researcher specialising in contemporary painting, customized clothing and heavy metal subcultures.
 He is a senior lecturer in painting at Camberwell, University of the Arts, London.

 List of Illustrations vii

 1. The Importance of Battle Jackets within Metal Subcultures 15

 3. ‘Somewhere Back in Time’, or a Speculative History of the Battle Jacket 59

 4. Examining Patches: A Heritage of Images 89